-• LOGISTICS:
+LOGISTICS:

-- List of supplementary needed items has been compiled and submitted for procurement; PPE, Masks, gloves, etc. - Modification of the entrance/exit of existing the designated isolation facility at Robert Mugabe clinic is ongoing.
-It is expected this will be a screening facility.
+- List of needed items has been compiled and submitted for procurement; PPE, Masks, gloves, etc. - Modification of the entrance/exit of existing designated isolation facility at Robert Mugabe clinic, which is now operating as screening facility is ongoing.
+The facility will be operating 24 hours.

-6. CHALLENGES
+C. CHALLENGES

-- Country coordination and communication related challenges (beyond MoHSS) for implementing IMS and multi-sectoral coordination - Lack of fully equipped isolation facilities in the regions at health facilities and points of entry in the regions - o Insufficient Personal Protective Equipment/clothing - o Insufficient trained personnel - Insufficient funding for the response plan
+- Country coordination and communication related challenges (beyond MoHSS) for implementing IMS and multi-sectoral coordination - Lack of fully equipped isolation facilities in the regions at health facilities and points of entry in the regions - Insufficient Personal Protective Equipment/clothing - Insufficient trained personnel - o Delay in finalising the costed response plan - o Delay in receiving lab results sent to South Africa

-7. RECOMMENDATIONS & PRIORITY FOLLOW UP ACTIONS
+D. RECOMMENDATIONS & PRIORITY FOLLOW UP ACTIONS

-• COORDINATION AND LEADERSHIP:
+COORDINATION AND LEADERSHIP:

-- Need for improving country coordination, planning and monitoring, - Need for case management and IPC, surveillance and POE, risk communication and community engagement - Involve all relevant stakeholders with commitment from top management - Finalization of all relevant SOPs per pillar - Activation of the IMS at the national level and in regions

-MoHSS to accelerate sending of requests to government Ministries who have indicated they are having staff to support the outbreak response esp.
-MOD and Police
+- Need for improving country coordination, planning and monitoring, - Involve all relevant stakeholders with commitment from top management - Finalization of all relevant SOPs per pillar - Activation of the IMS at the national level and in regions - Acceleration of sending requests to government Ministries to support the outbreak response e.g MOD and Police - Need for complete Rapid Response Team

-• SURVEILLANCE:
+SURVEILLANCE:

-- Intensify contact tracing process to identify all contacts - Strengthen surveillance and detection throughout all districts and regions to detect suspected cases early - Include regions and other stakeholders to support timely and effective contact tracing - Advocate and request for more staff to support contact tracing and hotline - Submit the final budget for additional resources needed to enhance response
+- Continue contact tracing process to identify all contacts - Strengthen surveillance and detection throughout all districts and regions to detect suspected cases early - Include regions and other stakeholders to support timely and effective contact tracing - Advocate and request for more staff to support contact tracing and hotline - Enhance systematic approach to collecting and reporting timely surveillance data - Conduct contact tracing via phone where possible to minimize risk of exposure for COVID-19 o LABORATORY:

-• LABORATORY:

-- Utilise Namibia Institute of Pathology for local testing - Improve communication and share SOPs of results for notifiable disease by private laboratories (Path care) with MoHSS
+- Utilise Namibia Institute of Pathology for local testing - Improve communication and share SOPs of results for notifiable disease by private laboratories (Pathcare) with MoHSS

-• CASE MANAGEMENT:
+CASE MANAGEMENT: